-Progression into Further and Higher Education
+Progression into Further Education

-This framework provides progression opportunities into various areas of further and higher education.
 Training providers offering this framework should ensure high-quality careers advice is available to apprentices to support their progression.
 Examples of further education progression are:

 - Level 4 pathway in Interactive Media; - Higher National Certificates/Diplomas in Interactive Media, Media, or Photo Imaging; - Level 3 and 4 competence qualifications in Radio, Photo imaging, or Craft and Technical grades.